 There’s nothing like relaxing on a deck on a beautiful summer day.
 But if your deck looks weathered and worn, it can spoil the whole experience.
-So how often should you restain your deck to keep it looking its best?
+So how often should you retain your deck to keep it looking its best?

 Well, that depends on a few factors.
 The type of wood your deck is made of will affect how often it needs to be re-stained – cedar and redwood, for example, can last up to 5 years between staining, while pressure-treated lumber may only last 1-3 years.
-Also, if your deck is in a shady location or experiences a lot of foot traffic, it will need to be re-stained more frequently.
+Also, if your deck is in a shady location or experiences a lot of foot traffic, it must be re-stained more frequently.

 10 Warning Signs that Demand You to Restain Your Deck:

 It’s that time of year again.
 The weather is warming up, and you can finally start spending more time outside.
 But before you invite your friends over for a barbecue, there’s one important task you need to take care of first: inspecting your deck.